andreas-mausch/rust-gui-dioxus/README.md

 # Thoughts on Dioxus

 - Uses it's own cli tool `dx`, instead of using the default cargo build process.
 I dislike this.
-- Small footprint for a HTML/CSS GUI solution, uses the WebView of the system.
+- Small footprint (2.5mb release build) for a HTML/CSS GUI solution, uses the WebView of the system.
 Good.
   This is similar to Tauri (which essentially is used under the hood if I understood correctly), which I have tested [in the past](https://andreas-mausch.de/blog/2020-02-20-tauri/).
 - The code can be re-used for all supported platforms, including mobile and web.
 Very nice.